katzur/cork-swap/README.md

 ## Other technologies
 - [Balsamic](https://balsamiq.com/) was used to design wireframes for the website.
 - [GitHub](https://github.com/) provided a repository for the website.
 - [Code Intitute Slack](https://slack.com/) CI community provided all neccessary help thoughout the project development.
-Huge thank you to all the Slack CI fellow students, mentors, and cohort coordinator.
+Huge thank you to all the Slack CI fellow students, my mentor, and our msletb-nov-2021 cohort facilitator.